Ayushkm26/uber-clone-backend/README.md

-# User Registration API
+# User Authentication API

-## Endpoint

-`POST /users/register`
+This API provides endpoints for user registration, login, profile retrieval, and logout.
+All endpoints return JSON responses.

 ---

-## Description
+## Endpoints

+### 1. Register User

+**POST** `/users/register`

-Registers a new user.
-Returns a JWT token and the created user object on success.
+Registers a new user and returns a JWT token and user object.

----

-## Request Body
+#### Request Body

-Send as JSON:

 ```json
 {